NASA Logo, National Aeronautics and Space Administration

 SUPPORTING NASA'S STRATEGIC GOALS

 NASA's mission needs are described at the highest level in the agency's Strategic Plan.
-The HEC Program is enabling achievement of all six Strategic Goals in the current (2006) plan, as illustrated by the following examples:
+The HEC Program is enabling achievement of all four Strategic Goals in the current (2022) plan, as illustrated by the following examples:

 • Modeling the Earth and assimilating observational data to shorten the time from observations to answers for important, leading-edge science questions.